jscheuble/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+        Class components come with built in functionality that does not come with function components, such as the lifecycle methods.
+Class components do not have to accept props as arguments.

 - [ ] Name three lifecycle methods and their purposes.
+        componentDidMount: function to set the component's state post render.
+Automatically invoked when render is called.
+        componentDidUpdate: function that is invoked when state is updated.
+It checks to see if there's been a state change, then applies logic.
+        componentWillUnmount: the last function to be called before the component is removed from the DOM.
+It's used to clean up any effects created from componentWillMount.

 - [ ] What is the purpose of a custom hook?
+        Custom hooks extract stateful logic from a component that may need to be used in multiple components.
+They allow us to house that stateful logic inside of the hook file, which cleans up our components significantly and allows us to keep our code more DRY.

 - [ ] Why is it important to test our apps?
+        Testing allows us to trust that our code is executing properly.
+It also acts as a safety net when we’re making changes or refactoring, while also encouraging us to write testable code.

 ## Project Set Up